Updated: Nov 9, 2020

 Well not every day, but a substantial part of your week.
 If your problem is having skinnier or smaller legs, you need to build them up to complete your hourglass goal.
 Hourglasses are predominantly signified by a bigger bottom half, that is sturdy and wider than the person's stomach.
 This does not mean you have to gain 15lb on your legs alone (unless this is what you want) but, you want them to spread and be one of the bigger parts on you.
 I like to have 1 leg day, 1 glute/leg day, 1 glute/back throughout the week.
 Be consistent and frequent with your leg days.

-One of the misconceptions of getting a smaller waistline, is doing hundreds of crunches, russian twist, sit-ups and other variations of ab workouts.
+One of the misconceptions of getting a smaller waistline is doing hundreds of crunches, Russian twists, sit-ups and other variations of ab workouts.
 To have a defined mid-section you do need to do core but not as rigorous as you think.
-Especially if you already have a bigger mid-section.
-Doing a lot of abdominal exercises will help you build muscle on stomach and hence making it bigger/bulker.
+Especially if you already have a bigger midsection.
+Doing a lot of abdominal exercises will help you build muscle on the stomach and hence making it bigger/bulker.
 If you are trying to get an hourglass, do weight-free core engaging workouts, incorporate planks and other exercises that will engage your entire abdominals into your regime.
 Do not by any means to any use weights on your core, only bodyweight exercises.

 Don’t forget back and shoulders.

 A lot of women do not work out their backs or shoulders in fear of getting “big”.
 These two body parts are just as important as legs and glutes.
 Your back and shoulders are a part of your hourglass frame and need to be developed.
 A strong back will reduce the formation or appearance of rolls as well as outline your glutes.
 While stronger and wider shoulders will improve your overall appearance and make your proportions look more drastic.
 Do shoulders and back throughout the week to help build the frame for your hourglass!